Australian rules football positions: Followers

-Rover—their role is to lurk around centre bounces and stoppages to receive the ball from a ruckman or ruck-rover and complete a clearance.
+Rover—their role is to lurk around centre bounces and stoppages to receive the ball from a ruck or ruck-rover and complete a clearance.
 Rovers are typically the smallest player on the ground.
-In modern football, the rover, ruck-rover, centreman and wingmen are often grouped together as midfielders.
+In modern football, the rover, ruck-rover, centre and wingers are often grouped together as midfielders.

 The traditional ruck-rover and rover positions are an anachronism in today's game.
 Along with the centre line players, the ruck-rover and rover form the midfield.

 Midfield

 The traditional centreline consists of the centre and the wingmen.
 These three players are usually good at winning the ball and running with it.
 They help turn defence into attack and set up attacking plays.
 As their main role is to deliver the ball to the forwards, they are sometimes called link men.

 Physically, centre line players need to have good turning agility, above-average ability to read the play and, as they are involved in both attack and defence, a high level of stamina and teamwork.
 Furthermore, they must possess very good kicking or handball skills, preferably on both sides of the body.

 The centreline and on-ballers form what is known as the midfield.
 Midfielders are generally separated into two categories: inside midfielders and outside midfielders.
 The inside midfielders' main responsibility is to win the ball from the stoppages and feed it out to the outside midfielders, who are generally the quicker, more elusive players.